Map of Acadia National Park

-Acadia National Park on Mount Desert Island.
-Short description of the Acadia National Park on Mount Desert Island
+Acadia National Park on Mount Desert Island, off the southeastern coast of Maine.
+Short description of the Acadia National Park on Mount Desert Island.

 Acadia's glaciated coastal and island landscape embraces towering mountains, shimmering lakes, and thick hardwood and evergreen forests.
 Its rich cultural history, provided by various indigenous peoples and successive waves of French and English immigrants, can be traced back 5,000 years.
 The Sieur de Monts Spring nature center near Bar Harbor and the Islesford Historical Museum on Little Cranberry Island explore the area's natural beauty and cultural ties.
 Walking trails and 45 mi of carriage roads cut through gorgeous countryside, and ranger-led programs explain the importance of the surrounding scenery.
 The park was proclaimed as Sieur de Monts National Monument on July 8, 1916, established as Lafayette National Park on February 26, 1919, and changed to Acadia National Park on January 19, 1929.